dparedesh/susy-statistical-interpretation/README.md

 ```

 which means that NF for the bkgs WZ and ttW will be used.
-As said before, this normalisation factors and their uncertainties must be defined in the file ```hardCodedYields.json```, where every bkg is a key in the dictionary ```NF```.
+As said before, these normalization factors and their uncertainties must be defined in the file ```hardCodedYields.json```, where every bkg is a key in the dictionary ```NF```.
 For example:

 ```python
     "NF": {